DavidFarrell/get_to_know_claude_agents_sdk_blog_series/01-12-exploring-claude-agent-sdk.md

 ## Super Basic Writing Agent

-This is a more or less minimal implementation of an agent based on the Claude Agent SDK:
+This is a more or less minimal implementation of an agent based on the Claude Agent SDK.
+Here's the full code, but I'll break down a couple of interesting bits below.

 ```python
 #!/usr/bin/env python3